anssshh/PORTFOLIO/README.md

 - Building a foundation in data analytics techniques including report writing, data mining, data merging, statistical analysis, and critical thinking.
 - Currently learning about reinforcement learning and its potential applications in personalized learning systems.

+## A Model to Classify Tweets About Presidential Elections into Asta Gatra Classes

+## A Forecasting Model Designed to Categorize Traffic Types Within Networks

+## Analysis of Flood and Education Level Relationship in DKI Jakarta

 My involvement in data science competitions has provided me with essential knowledge and hands-on experience that are equipping me for a career in data analysis.
 This includes the ability to:
 - Clean and structure data
 - Identify patterns and insights